Family Centered Cesarean Birth

 Birth Is Amazing No Matter How It Happens

 A cesarean birth (c-section) is both a momentous and miraculous event in the life of a family, and a major surgical procedure.
-A family centered cesarean birth, sometimes called a gentle c-section, provides mom, baby and support person with as close to a natural childbirth experience as possible.
+A family centered cesarean birth, sometimes called a gentle c-section, provides mom, baby and support person with as close to a vaginal childbirth experience as possible.

 We create a family centered experience that allows the focus to be on the baby and allows for immediate family bonding.
 Bringing the desired features of a vaginal delivery into the operating room, such as listening to music, being able to see baby being born, and immediate skin-to-skin bonding, creates a more peaceful, calm and relaxing experience.